Validate over a date range. Uses MomentJS for date mathematics and calculations.

 Used by all pre-defined validators to build an error message that is present

-or declared in your i18n solution.
+in validators/message or declared in your i18n solution.

-If we extended our default messages to include uniqueUsername: '{username} already exists'
+If we extended our default messages to include uniqueUsername: '{username} already exists',

 we can use this method to generate our error message.